What is a Remotely Proctored Exam?

 Very often when a remote proctored exam begins, the proctor will ask to see identification documents as required by the test publisher.
 Only if the candidate produces the correct items can the exam proceed.

 The core item a candidate will need is access to a computer.
 It can vary depending on the proctoring solution, but often this can only be a desktop or laptop, with Ipads and similar devices commonly not viable.
 There will be specific system specifications and technical requirements needed, which can vary depending on the proctoring solution.
 A similarity most will share, however, is that the candidate will need to have a private room without any other person present, and they will usually be required to show the proctor a 360-degree view of the room.

 Remote proctoring has to take into account different forms of potential test cheating such as candidates opening non-authorized tabs in their browser or having someone else in the room.
-Remote proctoring also typically gives a proctor much more means of catching cheating attempts by leveraging things such as recording exams for review at a later time and AI-Assisted or automatic proctoring tools.

 Where possible, a candidate can alert a proctor via audio or live chat functions who can run them through the next steps.
 Where not, a message to the test publisher with the relevant details is required, and allows the exam to be retaken where relevant.
 It’s important for those taking tests to be familiar with the technical requirements needed before an exam to reduce the potential of issues occurring during an exam.